jorgensd/MultiMeshShapeOpt_code/Poisson_MultiCable/README.md

 # Examples in article #
 equilateral.py

+# Run examples
+Use the commands in the Makefile to get the results used in the article, i.e. `make equilateral` runs the equilateral multicable example.

 # Installation #
 For the examples to run, the following commands has to be run to obtain dolfin 2018.1.0 with a compatible IPOPT solver.
 It also installs femorph 2.0,